 I don’t think I have a single favourite book, I tend to enjoy the bizarre and slightly satirical, so things like Joseph Heller’s Catch 22 and Terry Pratchett’s Discworld series definitely make the list.
 I have also read some really fascinating history books recently and would highly recommend Peter Frankopan’s The Silk Roads for an epic history or MIchael Pye’s The Edge of the World for a more revisionist approach to progress in Europe in the pre-modern era.

-A passionate chamber musician, Flo has performed alongside musicians such as Adam Walker, Malin Broman and Alice Neary at a variety of chamber music festivals across the UK.
-These include Schubert Octet with the Brodsky Quartet and friends at the Dante Festival in Cornwall, Beethoven’s Septet at the Wye Valley Chamber Music Festival and Brahms’s Serenade for Nonet at the Penarth Chamber Music Festival.
-She has performed at the Oxford Lieder Festival with acclaimed soprano Sophie Bevan and with Sheffield-based Ensemble360, presenting Strauss’ Til Eulenspiegel for quintet and Ligeti’s Ten Pieces.
+A passionate chamber musician, Flo has performed at a variety of chamber music festivals across the UK, including Schubert Octet with the Brodsky Quartet at the Dante Festival in Cornwall, Beethoven’s Septet at the Wye Valley Chamber Music Festival, Brahms’s Serenade for Nonet at the Penarth Chamber Music Festival and Huw Watkins’s ‘Broken Consort’ at the Sheffield Chamber Music Festival.
+She featured at the Oxford Lieder Festival 2021 with acclaimed soprano Sophie Bevan and appears regularly with Sheffield-based Ensemble360, presenting Strauss’ Til Eulenspiegel for quintet, Ligeti’s Ten Pieces, and Mozart’s Gran Partita.

-She has appeared with the Gävle Symfoniorkester, National Symphony Orchestra Dublin (formerly RTE) and the BBC National Orchestra of Wales, where she holds a trial position.
-She was also a member of the Chipping Campden Festival Academy Orchestra, performing in their May festival in 2024.
+Flo has performed with the Royal Philharmonic Orchestra, the Gävle Symfoniorkester on their tour of the UK, and NSO Dublin and BBC National Orchestra of Wales, where she held trial positions.
+She was a member of the Chipping Campden Festival Academy Orchestra, performing in their May festival in 2024, and recently joined the LPO Foyle Future Firsts scheme for 2025/26.

-She has made the world premiere recording of Pamela Harrison’s ‘Faggot Dance’, which was released as part of a survey of this neglected composer’s chamber music for Resonus Classics on International Women’s Day in 2023, and also features on a disc exploring Stravinsky’s chamber works under Linn Records with the Royal Academy Soloists Ensemble.
+She has made the world premiere recording of Pamela Harrison’s ‘Faggot Dance’, which was released as part of a survey of this neglected composer’s chamber music for Resonus Classics on International Women’s Day in 2023, with which she made her German radio debut for WDR3.
+She also features on a disc exploring Stravinsky’s chamber works under Linn Records with the Royal Academy Soloists Ensemble.

 Q&A